Coin ValuesHobbies & Crafts

 For one, 1966 quarters are so common!
 The U.S. Mint struck 821,101,500 for circulation.
 (That’s nearly 1 billion… with a “B”.)

 Also, 1966 quarters are made from copper-nickel clad — which is a base metal that doesn’t have a very high bullion value.
-So, worn 1966 quarters have no value beyond the 25 cents inscribed on the coin, as their intrinsic metal value is even lower than that!
+So, worn 1966 quarters have no value beyond the 25 cents inscribed on the coin, since their intrinsic metal value is even lower than that!

 But, wait… If your 1966 quarter has no mint letter on the front of the coin where you sometimes see one (just to the right of George Washington’s head, sort of behind it), then surely a 1966 quarter with no mint mark must be worth something, right?